 Bark Control Information For Dog Owners

-Do you know that “Nuisance Dog Barking” is against the law in most areas?
+Are you aware that “Nuisance Dog Barking” is against the law in most areas?
 Are you aware of your local dog barking laws?
 Visit Animal Control page for more information.

 There are several steps that you can take to reduce or eliminate your dog’s excessive barking.
 The first step is understanding why your dog barks so much, and then deciding what type of corrective action to take.